Sarah Pirozek

-Sarah Pirozek is a New York-based British director, writer and producer.
+Sarah Pirozek is a British director, writer and producer.
 She has directed television commercials, shorts, features and a documentary feature with the Beastie Boys, which she co-produced, and has also developed a TV series.
 Her feature, #LIKE is a Noir Thriller starring Marc Menchaca.

 In 1998 she directed her first major documentary, titled Free Tibet, which documents the Tibetan Freedom Concert held in order to raise awareness for the hostile conditions that Tibetan citizens endure due to China's reign over the country.

 Biography

 Pirozek studied filmmaking at Saint Martin's School of Art in London before moving to New York City to attend the independent study program at the Whitney Museum of American Art.